krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/supportedCatalogRequests.md

 - **Description**: This request is used to fetch Inbox emails with the selected preferences.
 - **Input Parameters**: Currently supports page size and page number between 0 and 15.
-Default value of page number is 1 and of page size is 15.
+Default value of page number is 1 and that of page size is 15.

 | **Parameter Name** | **Parameter Type** | **Mandatory** | **Example**     |
 |--------------------|--------------------|---------------|-----------------|